Amazon Kinesis Support¶

 Authenticating with Amazon Kinesis¶

-For authenticating with Kinesis, we use Amazon’s default credential provider chain by default.
+For authentication with Kinesis, we use Amazon’s default credential provider chain by default.

 We recommend launching your Databricks clusters with an IAM Role that can access Kinesis.
-If you would like to use keys for access, you may provide them using the options
+If you want to use keys for access, you can provide them using the options

 The Kinesis Source requires